cloudjordan/organization-formation/README.md

 ## Project Setup

+Here are some general guidelines for the project.
 To run the project, follow these steps:

 1. Install AWS CLI and configure it with your AWS credentials.